 Mausoleum of Theodoric the Great

 On the city’s northeast side, not too far from the Castle of Brancaleone, you will find the ancient Mausoleum of Theodoric the Great.
-This is the tomb of Theodoric the Great, King of the Ostrogoth, that died in Ravenna in 526 AD.
+This is the tomb of Theodoric the Great, King of the Ostrogoth, who died in Ravenna in 526 AD.

 This massive stone was quarried more than 400 km from Ravenna and brought into place by land.
-The Mausoleum is open in the morning, and the ticket costs €4.00 and it can be bought on site.
+The Mausoleum is open in the morning, and the ticket costs €4.00, and it can you can buy them on-site.

 National Museum